Justin-czk/justin-czk.github.io/_posts/2023-01-01-stockMarketPricePrediction.md

 ## The Project
-In this project, we used variants of regression as benchmark models, followed by exploring the use of <a href = "https://scikit-learn.org/stable/modules/tree.html">decision tree algorithms</a> followed by <a href = "https://scikit-learn.org/stable/modules/svm.html"> SVM </a>, given the high dimensionality in stock markets.
-We then make use of Neural Networks, <a href="https://en.wikipedia.org/wiki/Recurrent_neural_network">RNN</a> and <a href = "https://en.wikipedia.org/wiki/Long_short-term_memory">LSTM</a> specifically, since stock markets are time series in nature.
+In this project, we used variants of regression as benchmark models, followed by exploring the use of <a href = "https://scikit-learn.org/stable/modules/tree.html" target="_blank">decision tree algorithms</a> followed by <a href = "https://scikit-learn.org/stable/modules/svm.html" target="_blank"> SVM </a>, given the high dimensionality in stock markets.
+We then make use of Neural Networks, <a href="https://en.wikipedia.org/wiki/Recurrent_neural_network" target="_blank">RNN</a> and <a href = "https://en.wikipedia.org/wiki/Long_short-term_memory" target="_blank">LSTM</a> specifically, since stock markets are time series in nature.

 Firstly, we analysed related studies to arrive with the above algorithms and understand the previous research better.